james94/Scala-and-Spark/README.md

 Often it is a good idea to normalize each feature to have the unit standard deviation and or zero mean when using principle analysis.
 It is a prerequisite step.
 Look at ML feature documentation.
 Figure out how you can use StandardScalar to standardize the cancer dataset.

+PCAs simple todo once you have understanding of ml.feature objects

+set input col to be features, do some transformation with the output col, fit, transform, etc

 [p5-pca/main.scala](projects/p5-pca/main.scala)

+### P6.
+Recommendation System